kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Master Epics can be broken down into smaller Epics (=sub-epics)
   - Ex.: `NLP - RP skateboard`
-  - Their title should follow the pattern: `XYZ -`, where XYZ is a master Epic title
+  - Their titles should follow the pattern: `XYZ -`, where XYZ is a master Epic title
 - Sub-epics should have a short title and a smaller scope
 - Sub-epics should belong to a Master Epic in ZenHub